 20 Unique Diwali Decoration Ideas

-Diwali brings pictures of beautifully illuminated courtyards to our mind.
+Diwali brings pictures of beautifully illuminated courtyards to our minds.
 It is a festival of lights, colors, and sweets.
 The many shades of lamps signify the joyous emotions in us.
 We share the sweetness of life through the Mithais.
 The Diwali, as we all know, is associated with the victory of the good over the bad.
 Lights are symbolic of goodness and positive energy and if you think about it Diwali actually is about spreading positive vibes.
-We get each other gifts, we decorate homes with lights and flowers, and we wear new clothes all in expectation of better times in future.
+We get each other gifts, we decorate homes with lights and flowers, and we wear new clothes all in the expectation of better times in the future.

 Let’s light up this Diwali with some whole new do-it-yourself decor ideas.
 Read on to know more about different ways to decorate your home and courtyards with homely stuff.
-That way, you can innovate on decorations and save a whole lot money that could otherwise have gone down on décor expenses.
+That way, you can innovate on decorations and save a whole lot of money that could otherwise have gone down on décor expenses.
 It is always fun to tidy up home and beautify it with lights.
 Yet, you run out of new ways to do ornamentation.
 Here we bring a bunch of easy-to-do decoration ideas which you could use to style your home during festivities.
 Take a look!

-Colour papers, string lights, flowers, tea lights, Diyas, wine bottles, mason jars, glasses and cotton yarn are some of the things which we are going to be using in our DIYs.
+Colour papers, string lights, flowers, tea lights, Diyas, wine bottles, mason jars, glasses, and cotton yarn are some of the things which we are going to be using in our DIYs.
 All these are either homely materials or are available in stores near you.
 Needless to say, all these are inexpensive stuff.
 Apart from these, you are going to need basic things like glue, scissors et cetera.
 Let’s get started!

 No Diwali decoration is ever done without string lights.
 These are cheap and safe-to-handle LED lights and are available in multiple colors and color-changing varieties.
 String lights also give us a whole new set of décor ideas.
 The time of the boring lighting is passed.
 We now go for the ambiance that lights can build up.
 So we wind the charming lights around anything and everything to create new art in illumination.